hieplpvip/Asus-Zenbook-Hackintosh/README.md

-# ASUS ZENBOOK UX410
+# ASUS ZENBOOK
-Clover hotpatches and tools for the ASUS UX410 laptop on macOS 10.13.6.
+Clover hotpatches and tools for the Asus Zenbook laptop on macOS 10.13.6.

-This should work well for UX430 too.
+#### Supported models:

+* UX410
+* UX430

 #### What you should expect works